joao96/dev-radar/README.md

 It's recommended that in order to actually run the mobile side, you outght install the [Expo](https://expo.io/) app on your mobile device.
 Once the application is up on your computer, you shoud see a new tab on your browser with a QR Code.
 Use the camera on your device to read it.

-## :memo: License
-This project is under the MIT license.
-See the [LICENSE](https://github.com/lukemorales/react-rocketshoes/blob/master/LICENSE) for more information.

 ---

 ## That's all! 😎